Xanax Withdrawal and Tapering Help

 Break Free Today

-At Point of Return, a 501(c)3 nonprofit, we have spent the last 14 years helping people taper off Xanax correctly.
-With customized withdrawal rates and all natural nutraceuticals, our program allows you to control your symptoms and properly taper off Xanax, once and for all, from the comfort of your home.
+At Point of Return, a 501(c)3 nonprofit, we have spent the last 15 years helping people taper off Xanax correctly.
+With customized withdrawal rates and all natural nutraceuticals, our program allows you to taper off Xanax, once and for all, from the comfort of your home.
 Read program FAQs

 reach out for help